 While some might call this a "small" incident that could happen to anyone.
 It was this incident on top of many just like this occurring time and time again.
 A man walks in and he is acknowledged immediately, while a woman is ignored...unless of course she's young and beautiful...which explains how women are seen and valued in one dimensional terms.

 Though not much changed when I spoke out, I'm glad I did.
-I would have felt worse, just walking away allowing that incident to chip away at my self-confidence and inner power.
+I would have felt much worse, just walking away allowing that incident to chip away at my self-confidence.
 Years ago, I would probably have chosen not to say anything and just let it go.
 Just shove it under the rug, as they say.
 But, unfortunately, staying quiet and not standing up for oneself has it's own unhealthy consequences.
 It slowly chips away at one's own self-worth and self-belief.

 I can still vividly recall my mother-in-law realizing at the end of her life that she "Didn't have a say so."
 She had gotten married in her mid to late twenties straight from living at home.
 She married an officer in the Air Force who made all the major decisions for her and her family.
 She was meant to be the dutiful wife who supported her husband, though at times that contradicted her own interests and preferences.
 It wasn't until her mid eighties that she realized she had swallowed her own needs and desires; silencing her own voice.

 I see this similar self-silencing from young women today.
 I see it in women who keep quiet when internally they know a boyfriend isn't treating them right.
 I see it in women who watch men get promoted at work, leaving them behind.
 I see it in women who trust men in authority when others have warned them about these men.
-I see it in very young girls who still believe boys are smarter than girls or better at things than girls are; though deep inside they are bursting to lead and excel.
+I see it in very young girls who still believe boys are smarter or better then they are; although deep inside they are bursting to lead and excel.

 What can be done about it?